 FURTHER READING: 10 best IP address tracker tools and software

-IP address management
+IP address management (IPAM)

 Large networks require IP address management systems to reconcile DHCP and DNS records with the reality of the IP addresses that are actually in use on a network.
 Network IP scanning is the basic element of IP management.
 If you are just starting up a new, small network, IP address scanning should be all you need.
 As your network grows, however, you will need to advance to IP address tracking and on to using an IP address manager.